-Parents will receive a mid-term face to face review in January/February as well as an end of year written report in July followed by a face-to-face meeting.
+Parents will receive invitations to two meetings in the year and an end of year written report in July.
+Parents of pupils with Special Educational Needs will meet with staff more regularly, including for annual reviews of EHCPs.
 The reports and consultations are descriptive and give specific areas of success and development alongside assessment results.
 When appropriate, resources will be shared with parents to further support their child at home with their specific areas of need.